MarioCesarJr/bootcamp-introduction-react/README.md

 > yarn
 ```

-2. Run Server
+2. Run app

 ```bash
 > yarn dev
 ```

-You can browse the apis at <http://localhost:8080>
+Open <http://localhost:8080> to view it in the browser.

 ![App Screenshot](screenshot.png)